qcr/armer/README.md

 Supported Arms
 ---------------
-Armer relies on the manipulator's ROS driver to communicate with the low level hardware so the the ROS drivers must be started along side Armer.
+Armer relies on the manipulator's ROS driver to communicate with the low level hardware so the the ROS drivers must be started along side Armer. ***NOTE: the below packages are required for control of a real robot - see below for simulation usage instructions***

 Currently Armer driver has packages that launches Armer and the target manipulator's drivers are bundled together.
 If your arm model has a hardware package, control should be a fairly plug and play experience.
 (An experience we are still working on so please let us know if it isn't.).
 Below are the github pages to arms with hardware packages.
 Install directions can be found on their respective pages.